rrumale/machine-learning-live-labs/oml4r-temp-rajeev/oml4r-workshop/oml4r-workshop.md

 ## Task 6: Build Classification Model for LTV_BIN Prediction and Evaluate Model

 In this task, we build a classification model for LTV\_BIN prediction and then evaluate it using a confusion matrix.
-As you will notice, the overall process is similar to the one for predicting LTV.
-However, here we use a classification model as opposed to a regression model.
+As you will notice, the overall process is similar to predicting LTV.
+However, here we use a Classification model instead of a regression model.
 Also, the model is assessed using a confusion matrix instead of the RMSE (Room Mean Square Error) method we used previously.

 1. Create Ordered ORE Frame